xuche123/capstone/README.md

   - `Post`
     - Contains information of the generated images.
 Fields include upload user, image url, prompt used and time created.
   - `Prompt`
     - Contains information of prompts that can be used.
 Fields include upload user and prompt text.
+Comes with 1000 prompts by default and allows for users to upload their own prompts.

 - `views.py`
   - API